hexanal/fredmercy-blog/NOTES.md

 - man I've been doing a BUNCH of things... and it sort of works!!
 - I can see myself publishing this website sometime soon!

+`7:08pm:`

+- I'm thinking maybe using something like VueJS for the component layer might be more flexible, especially once I'll try my hand at that "block" feature
+  - I wanted to have something that would allow some easy *plugging in* of components inside of the markdown
+  - it could be that "shortcode" idea I had, but it would require some sort of pre-parsing of the markdown, and I don't like that
+  - it could be something like... custom views, Vue components with props and shit, but it would probably bother the Markdown parser also...
+  - the point was to be able to have a markdown file as long as I want straight-up text, with minimal markup, and then augment with a sprinke of custom components I could drop in at any place, like:
+    - a map component
+    - a form component
+    - an iframe to some experiment elsewhere on the website
+    - an expand collapse section?
+    - audio player for music, spotify, embed something
+    - anything else that requires special markup, and that could be passed parameters and data
+  - ...

 ## November 1, 2020